muhammadmohie/the-news-times/README.md

 # The News Times
-Check the page at [The New Times](https://muhammadmohie.github.io/the-news-times/)
+Check out the live preview at [The New Times](https://muhammadmohie.github.io/the-news-times/)